 - Over 180 refereed publications in parallel and

 - Machine Learning Algorithms for the Brain.
 This project addresses the structural and functional organization of

-DTI and fMRI data.
-The project involves collaborations with a number of faculty at UMD and UMB, and is partially funded under
+of faculty at UMD and UMB, and is partially funded under the Center for

-the Center for Health-Related Informatics and Bioimaging (CHIB) and the
+Health-Related Informatics and Bioimaging (CHIB) and the Brain and

 - Parallel Computing.
 Development of parallel

 algorithms and their implementations on current and emerging heterogeneous

 multicore/GPU platforms.
 Applications of interest range from scientific

 computing to large scale graph –theoretic problems to machine